aspose-pdf-cloud/aspose-pdf-cloud-dotnet/README.md

 ## Enhancements in Version 22.7
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

+## Bugs fixed in Version 22.7
+- Text Replace API method changes background of the elements.

 ## Unit Tests
 Aspose PDF SDK includes a suite of unit tests.
 These Unit Tests also serves as examples of how to use the Aspose PDF SDK.